mortonne/psifr/README.md

 ## Related projects

 ### EMBAM
-Analyses supported by PsiFR are based on analyses implemented in the Matlab toolbox [EMBAM](https://github.com/vucml/EMBAM).
+Analyses supported by Psifr are based on analyses implemented in the Matlab toolbox [EMBAM](https://github.com/vucml/EMBAM).

 ### pybeh
 [pybeh](https://github.com/pennmem/pybeh) is a direct Python port of EMBAM that supports a wide range of analyses.